cher-ami/transitions-manager/README.md

 - `hidden` (playState) - default
 - `unmount` (mountState) - default

-It's possible to managing a transitions without using the mountState and only working with playState.
+It's possible to manage a transitions without using the mountState and only working with playState.
 The mountState is useful specificaly about the React usage.

 ## <a name="VanillaUsage"></a>Vanilla usage